SOS (Sick Of Seizures)

 That is my first memory of having any kind of seizure; I was in school and was sat with my back to my teacher when I suddenly jumped and heard those words: it only seems like yesterday.

-When I was first diagnosed at the age of nine, I had no idea what epilepsy was, is or how it would affect the rest of my life.
 I went from being a tomboy who loved to play football, climb trees, play in mud; to someone who couldn’t ride a bike, take part in any school activities (especially swimming lessons) my friends stopped being my friends, I wasn’t allowed out anymore (at least not alone) I was the child who missed out on being a child and was instead the girl who was strange and wrapped up in cotton wool.

 Doctors came and went, my medicines changed constantly, the eeg’s were the norm to me; I was the child who instead of being a child out with her friends now felt like a freak, who kept having a flashing light stuck on her eyes that left her with a migraine, the strange girl who always had to have a “special” friend and teacher at school to take her everywhere, class to class nurses room and even the toilet.